-10.1.1.Insurance is delegated to all schools, who then have the opportunity to buy back into the Council's arrangements.
+10.1.1.Insurance is delegated to all schools, who then have the opportunity to buy back into the Council's arrangements or a school may join the Secretary of State's Risk Protection Arrangement (RPA) for risks that are covered by the RPA.
 This does not cover insurance for community facilities, which is covered in section 13.9.